Bring on the Edible plants

-The latest growing trend is to intersperse edibles in planting beds among other annuals and perennials and to grow them in containers placed just as prominently on the patio as the bright and showy flowers.
-Growing edibles in containers means almost everyone can enjoy home-grown varieties, even if they are short on space.
+The latest growing trend is to intersperse edible plants in planting beds among other annuals and perennials and to grow them in containers placed just as prominently on the patio as the bright and showy flowers.
+Growing edible plants in containers means almost everyone can enjoy home-grown varieties, even if they are short on space.

 It’s too soon to plant the tender annual varieties — tomatoes, peppers, etc. But now is the time to prep and plan the garden you will soon enjoy.
 Take the steps to get the garden off to a clean and healthy start:

 - Clean out debris such as leaves and dead plant material that has collected over the winter.

 - Till planting areas by double digging or even triple digging to loosen soil.
 This means digging down to the third shovel depth to till.
 This practice is common in Africa and has had amazing results in production.

 - Add compost.
 Tilling plus composting will improve soil quality and help it hold moisture.

 - Plan ahead to have mulch on hand when you plant.
 It lowers evaporation, keeps more water in the soil and helps deter weeds.
 Use wood mulch, straw or recycle newspapers and grass clippings.
 They all do the job.

 To make your garden even more sustainable this year, consider these tips: